Purpose, Passion and Meaning

-One step beyond the business purpose are the business values.
+One step beyond the business purpose is business values.

-A business can still have a focus on profit – it has to in order to survive in the Capitalist Economy.
+A business can still have a focus on profit – it has to survive in the growth Economy.

-However, the values, or what’s important in the process or way that they make this profit, provide an indication of whether the opportunity exists to find meaning and purpose in that work.
+However, the values, or what’s important in the process or way that they make this profit indicate whether the opportunity exists to find meaning and purpose in that work.

 A business can publish their “values” on a website, but it is in the day-to-day operations, systems, actions and decisions, that the true values are revealed.

-If they say these things are important and valued but there’s no day-to-day practices in place, it’s really not important or valued to the business.
+If they say these things are important and valued but there are no day-to-day practices in place, it’s not important or valued to the business.
 And it’s hard to find meaning and purpose where things that matter to you don’t matter.

 04 | Job Purpose